NirmalSubedi/odin-admin-dashboard/README.md

 ## Credits
-Design and Instructions were provided by TOP(The Odin Project) Intermediate HTML and CSS course.
+Design and Instructions were provided by TOP (The Odin Project) - Intermediate HTML and CSS course.